ENG517/Procedure/wraya/p-typewriter-replace-ribbon.md

 ## Preparation

-Lay out plastic surface protection or paper towels/cloths under and next to the typewriter to keep ink from staining surfaces and have a convenient location to sit the new and old ink ribbons while changing them.
-This is a good time to put on gloves if you choose to do so.
+Put on your gloves and lay out plastic surface protection or paper towels/cloths under and next to the typewriter to keep ink from staining surfaces and have a convenient location to sit the new and old ink ribbons while changing them.

 ## Changing the Ribbon

-To continue using your typewriter, follow these steps:
+To change your typewriter ribbon, follow these steps:
  1. Remove Ribbon Cover
      - Gently release ribbon cover prongs from their grommets and lift from the typewriter
  2. Remove Existing Typewriter Ribbon